Afghan Civil War (1989–1992): Domestic criticism

-The Jalalabad operation was seen as a grave mistake by some mujahideen leaders such as Ahmad Shah Massoud and Abdul Haq, who did not believe the mujahideen had the capacity to capture a major city in conventional warfare.
+The Jalalabad operation was seen as a grave mistake by some mujahideen leaders such as Massoud and Haji Abdul Haq, who did not believe the mujahideen had the capacity to capture a major city in conventional warfare.
 Neither Massoud nor Haq claimed to have participated in the attack on Jalalabad.
-Massoud even said it was by BBC radio that he learned about the operation.
-This is contradictory however as it has been stated Massoud was tasked with closing the Salang Pass, which he failed to do, thus leading to the failure to take Jalalabad.
+This is contradictory, however, as it has been stated Massoud was tasked with closing the Salang Pass, which he failed to do, thus leading to the failure to take Jalalabad.
 Haq advocated the pursuit of coordinated guerilla warfare, that would gradually weaken the communist regime and cause its collapse through internal divisions.
 Abdul Haq was also quoted as asking: "How is that we Afghans, who never lost a war, must take military instructions from the Pakistanis, who never won one?"
-Ahmad Shah Massoud criticized the go-it-alone attitude of Pakistan and their Afghan followers stating: "The damage caused by our (Mujahideen forces) lack of a unified command is obvious.
+Massoud criticized the go-it-alone attitude of Pakistan and their Afghan followers stating: "The damage caused by our [mujahideen forces'] lack of a unified command is obvious.
 There is a total lack of coordination, which means we are not launching simultaneous offensives on different fronts.
 As a result, the government can concentrate its resources and pick us off one by one.
 And that is what has happened at Jalalabad."

 Enmity Jamiat-e Islami vs Hezb-e Islami Gulbuddin

-In June 1990, battles between Ahmad Shah Massoud's Jamiat-e Islami and Gulbuddin Hekmatyar's Hezb-e Islami Gulbuddin in Logar and Parwan caused hundreds of casualties on each side.
+In June 1990, battles between Jamiat and Hezb-e Islami Gulbuddin in Logar and Parwan caused hundreds of casualties on each side.